dojot/docs/source/iotagent-architecture.rst

    must have the same order as it was received.
 IoT agents should also be able to enable or disable message processing from a particular device and detect device liveness.

+   An extra feature that an IoT agent might implement is firmware updates.
+   Depending on is underlying protocol, it might be possible to do such thing in a easy, secure and reliable way.

 Each one of these groups is going to be detailed in the following sections.